voidwyrm-2/page/readme.md

 # NPScript

-A PostScript implementation with extra builtin functions.
+A PostScript implementation with a focus on console applications.